-And speaking of Roundup… here’s a report on a study that found the active ingredient of the product — glyphosate — could cause birth defects.
+And speaking of Roundup… here’s a report on a study (link no longer available) that found the active ingredient of the product — glyphosate — could cause birth defects.
 Do we really need genetically modified corn that’s resistant to a product that might damage fetuses in the womb?

 Want to know what a “balanced” story on the GMO initiative looks like?
 Click here.
 Balance in this case means focusing on the probability that consuming genetically-modified foods might be harmful to one’s health while ignoring the patent issue, the environmental dangers they present and the threat they pose to small organic farmers.
 Be sure to scroll down for the rap video that addresses the issue and the ones ignored in the text (“there’s a lot we don’t know about the food we grow”… def!).